liviucotfas/ase-web-and-cloud-applications-security/7 - MVCStore - Authentication.md

 	> The AppIdentityDbContext class is derived from IdentityDbContext, which provides Identity-specific features for Entity Framework Core.
 For the type parameter, we used the IdentityUser class, which is the built-in class used to represent users.

-2. In the `Startup` class make the following changes in the `ConfigureServices` method.
+2. Install the package "Microsoft.AspNetCore.Identity.UI".
+In the `Startup` class make the following changes in the `ConfigureServices` method.

 	```C#
 	public void ConfigureServices(IServiceCollection services)